Connor Wong Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the eighth-ranked team ERA across all MLB pitching staffs (3.90).
+- The Rangers have the eighth-ranked team ERA among all MLB pitching staffs (3.89).

-- The Rangers surrender the eighth-fewest home runs in baseball (90 total, one per game).
+- The Rangers give up the seventh-fewest home runs in baseball (90 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.